Sunshine Blogger Award

-So yeah, I completely missed out on Chikorita’s nomination for me for the Sunshine Blog Award.
+So yeah, I completely missed out on Chikorita’s nomination for me for the Sunshine Blogger Award.
 Without further ado, answers galore ahead:

 1. Have you experience some type of writer’s block during your Anime blogging career?

 Just a little, but surprisingly enough, I have less of this problem compared to anyone else.
 I think with me mostly posting on an extremely relaxed schedule helps a lot, and additionally, my posts are mostly pretty straightforward and most of them don’t require any sort of academic or religious research.
 There are a few times when I would ran out of ideas, but after having a break for a week or two, I would have new ideas in my head-which I immediately jot down on my WP drafts.
 So if anyone is having a writer’s block, my advice would be-just take a break and come back to it later.

 I think my problem is that even if I have ideas, sometimes, after writing that post, I find I have “prerequisite” posts I want to write just before I submit the former, to build up on the idea.
 For example, and I might as well use a live example-I actually finish my wallpaper post long BEFORE my otaku identity and masculinity post, but I ended up having to write and submit the latter first since I needed that to build on the former’s idea.
 I also don’t like submitting multiple relevant posts in a row, so I prefer to have other posts in between.